RosboneMako/MakoDistortion2/README.md

 26) You are done with REW, however, the resulting IR wave file is not valid for use in any programs yet.
 27) Start your AUDIO EDITING PROGRAM (Goldwave).

+This looks like a lot of steps.
+After doing this a couple of times and getting the hang of it, you can sweep an amplifier in a minute or two.

+BEST CASE SCENARIOS AND THE NEXT LEVEL<br/>
+You may get best results when the amp EQ knobs are set pretty flat.
+Experiment as needed.

+If you dial in the amp EQ to sound good to your ears, you can use the 0 dB sweep as your output/speaker IR.
+This will form a better picture of the amp.
+Since we assume that the input EQ is flattened at high gain, the 0 dB sweep should be the amps output EQ/Speaker/Mics/etc.

 AUDIO EDITING SOFTWARE - Editing the REW Wave File
 ------------------------------------------------------------------
 The resulting wave file from REW is very large and is not valid for programs.
 It needs to be cropped and edited